Innovators

 Innovators are players in TIG who optimise existing proof-of-work algorithms and/or invent new ones, contributing them to TIG in the hope of earning token rewards.

-Types of Algorithm Submissions
+Types of Submissions

-Code submissions
+Code Submissions

 Read more about Code Submissions.

-Read more about Breakthrough Submissions.
+Read more about Advance Submissions.

 Decentralised Repository